 The GSI Online maps5 were consulted in relation to the occurrence of bedrock and quaternary aquifers along the proposed retrofit of earth wire to existing Athy - Portlaoise 110kV line.
-Regionally Important Karstified (diffuse) bedrock aquifers underlie the proposed line route, see Figure 8.27.
-Locally Important sand and gravel aquifers underlie 45% of the proposed line route; these are found along the route until it reaches the proposed Coolnabacky substation, see Figure 8.28 for locations of sand and gravel aquifers.
+Regionally Important Karstified (diffuse) bedrock aquifers underlie the proposed line route, see Figure 10.27.
+According to the GSI5, locally important sand and gravel aquifers underlie 45% of the proposed line route; these are found along the route until it reaches the proposed Coolnabacky substation, see Figure 10.28 for locations of sand and gravel aquifers.

-Figure 8.27 Bedrock Aquifers underlying the Athy-Portlaoise 110kV line
+Figure 10.27 Bedrock Aquifers underlying the Athy-Portlaoise 110kV line

-Figure 8.28 Gravel Aquifers underlying the Athy-Portlaoise 110kV line
+Figure 10.28 Gravel Aquifers underlying the Athy-Portlaoise 110kV line

 The GSI Well Card Index5 shows the occurrence of recorded wells within the vicinity of the proposed substation, information regarding the well use, yield class; yield and water strike is noted for a large number of the wells.
 Eight wells were located in the vicinity of the proposed line route however there is no information in relation to the depth to groundwater, the yield or the use of each well.
-See Figure 7.27 for well locations.
+See Figure 9.27 for well locations.